 Upon her return to Alabama, she found a job working on a family-run cattle and catfish ranch in southern Alabama.
 She labored on the farm for about a year and a half before deciding it was time to put her business education to use.
 The WHMZ Group at Morgan Stanley was hiring for a receptionist, and she took it.
 “I felt a bit overqualified, but there weren't a lot of jobs available in Tuscaloosa,” she says.
 “The position turned out to be the best education you can get in the industry.
 I honestly didn’t realize the caliber of team that I joined at the time.
 The WHMZ Group was growing, and I learned fast that if I wanted to be a part of something great, I needed to hang on tight.
 I immediately immersed myself with some of the best in this business, and tried to learn as much as possible as quickly as I could.”

-Today, six years later, Hancock can say she’s learned the wealth management business from the inside out, working in roles covering nearly every part of a client’s financial picture with The WHMZ Group .
-Four years ago, she took over a book of business from a Financial Advisor who left the practice.
-In addition to managing an individual book of business, she oversees retirement plans for clients of the entire team, which is one of the largest in the region, comprising 23 professionals across the Southeast, including 11 Financial Advisors, and with $1.5 billion in assets under management as of March 2018.
+Today, Hancock can say she’s learned the wealth management business from the inside out, working in roles covering nearly every part of a client’s financial picture with The WHMZ Group.
+She took over a book of business from a Financial Advisor who left the practice, and in addition to managing that, she oversees retirement plans for clients of the entire team, which is one of the largest in the region.
 Uniquely positioned to provide value to their clients, each Financial Advisor is trained in a specific area of wealth management.
 Hancock’s focus is corporate retirement plans, such as 401(k)s, 403(b)s, non-qualified plans and defined benefits plans.
 She enjoys working with business owners who want to help their employees reach their retirement goals.
 “I absolutely love building the relationships, and then formulating a plan with each employee.
 You really get to invest in the people who make each business successful.”

 Many of those people are millennials, like Hancock.
 In fact, Hancock was named one of the Top 500 Millennial Financial Advisors on Forbes’ inaugural list in 2017.
 “It’s a testament to the strength of the team,” she says, adding that the designation is an honor as more millennials and women begin inheriting money in the coming great wealth transfer.
 “There’s a need for sound advice from a Financial Advisor who looks like you and is relatable.”